RobDavenport/Game-Design/CCG/Waves/Wave 1/Design.md

 Rally - Triggered: When this card enters, something happens.
 Overwhelm - Passive: Excess combat damage is dealt to the defending player.

+Each Deck has a primary mechanic, with a small splash into another energy's mechanics.

-Aether - Card Draw + Board Manipulation, minor flow.
+Aether - Card Draw + Board Manipulation, minor flow (Kinesis).
 Card draw, and tempo

-Biom - Lifegain, minor card draw
+Biom - Lifegain, minor card draw (Aether)
 Lifegain and Lifesteal based synergies.

-Kinesis - Flow Based Aggro, minor support/tricks
-Gain additional effects when playing spells.
+Kinesis - Flow Based Aggro, minor support/tricks (Radiance) Gain additional effects when playing spells.

-Entropy - Sacrifice & Reanimation, minor lifesteal Recur cards from the trash back to hand or directly into play.
+Entropy - Sacrifice & Reanimation, minor lifesteal (Biom) Recur cards from the trash back to hand or directly into play.

-Radiance - Rally & Support, minor sacrifice
+Radiance - Rally & Support, minor sacrifice/rebirth mechanics, (Entropy)
 Entity support and protection

-Aether -> Kinesis
-Biom -> Aether
-Kinesis -> Radiance
-Entropy -> Biom
-Radiance -> Entropy